-This pair of lifting straps will allow you to lift more weight in a safer manner.
+This pair of wrist straps for lifting will allow you to lift more weight in a safer manner.
 Plus they even go above and beyond with their "Supreme Strength" lifetime warranty.
 If you want durable lifting straps to lift heavier weights then look no further!

 Harbinger is no stranger in the fitness world so it's not surprising they make our list with their lifting straps.

 The Harbinger padded cotton lifting straps offer a super budget-friendly option for around $10.
-Use these lifting straps for lat pull downs, deadlifts, or other pulling exercises.
+Use these for lat pull downs, deadlifts, or other pulling exercises.